 Each week in our e-newsletter, we share the art, media, campaigns, and information that inspires us at the Alliance in our work for Sustainability, Health, Equity and Kindness.
-We hope you enjoy these recommendations, facts, and campaigns below.
+We hope you enjoy these recommendations below.
 You can find a full archive of our newsletters with more written about these recommendations on our blog page under the Newsletters category.

 We welcome your suggestions, creations and submissions at firstname.lastname@example.org.
 They may be shared in our e-Newsletter, social media, website, blogs, presentations and possible publications.

 A special thanks to each of the contributors for their generosity in sharing their creative works.
 We hope you will follow the links provided to learn more about these creators and support their work.

 it takes to pass over, I can believe

 as it always has, like the old reptiles.

 By James Lenfestey

 Submitted by Cary Richman